rotnik/password-safety/README.md

 - Data analysis and visualization

-- CSV export and report generation
+- XSLX export and report generation

 ## Notes

 - Safe dataset only: Do not include real user passwords.

 - Designed for learning and portfolio demonstration purposes.

+- Edit /data/passwords.txt to test with your own password lists.

+- For larger datasets, you may download the RockYou list (not included in repo due to its origin in a breach).
+Add it locally if you want extended analysis.

 - Can be extended to check against known leak databases or integrate with interactive visualization tools